Enrique1987/databricks/01_Databricks_Data_Engineer_Professional/01_Databricks_Data_Engineer_Professional_Fundamentals.md

 **Specific Example Use Case**

-*Organization*: A multinational engineering firm with multiple ongoing projects, each managed by different teams.
+- *Organization*: A multinational engineering firm with multiple ongoing projects, each managed by different teams.

-*Lookup table*

-lookup_projekt_users Table:
+- *Lookup table*: lookup_projekt_users Table:

-Columns: projekt_id (project number), email_array (array of emails of users associated with the project).
+- *Columns*: projekt_id (project number), email_array (array of emails of users associated with the project).

-Purpose: Maps project numbers to the users who have access to these projects.
+- *Purpose: Maps project numbers to the users who have access to these projects.

 *How das it works ?*
 we want users to have access only to their own project information.